RonanLegin/MLstripes4JWST/README.md

 ## Contact

-If you have any questions, you can send me an email at `ronan.legin@umontreal.ca` .
+If you have any questions, feel free to send me an email at `ronan.legin@umontreal.ca` .